AGSweeney/EIP_GROUND_TRUTH/README.md

 ### Sensor Not Detected

 1. Run I2C bus scan via web interface
-2. Verify I2C address (MPU6050: 0x68 or 0x69)
+2. Verify I2C address:
+   - MPU6050: 0x68 (default) or 0x69 (if AD0 pin is high)
+   - LSM6DS3: 0x6A (default) or 0x6B (if SDO pin is high)
-3. Check pull-up resistors (internal vs external)
+3. Check pull-up resistors (internal vs external, configurable via API)
 4. Review serial logs for I2C errors
+5. The device will automatically try LSM6DS3 if MPU6050 is not detected

 ### OTA Update Fails